 - 10.3.1.
-A ten foot tape must be on hand for the barrier iudge. - 10.3.2.
+A ten foot tape must be on hand for the barrier judge. - 10.3.2.
 Height of barrier in timed events shall be from thirty two inches (32") to thirty six inches (36") measured at the center of the box. - 10.3.3.
-Barrier judge is responsible to change barrier string whenever it may have been weakened, or on request of next contestant. - 10.3.4.
+Barrier judge is responsible to change barrier string whenever it may have been weakened, or on request of next contestant - 10.3.4.
 Barrier judge shall keep a record of the length of the barrier trip rope each performance to assure the same start for contestants each performance.
 Adjusting length of barrier trip rope will be accomplished only by tying knots in the rope on either end. - 10.3.5.
 A ten second penalty will be added for breaking or beating the barrier. - 10.3.6.
 In all timed events a barrier will not be considered broken unless ring drops within ten feet of the post. - 10.3.7.
 Barrier equipment must be inspected by the judge before each timed event.
 If equipment is faulty, it must be replaced.
 Should barrier break at any point other than designated breaking point, decision is up to barrier judge.
 If contestant obviously beats barrier, but the staples are pulled or barrier rope is broken and string unbroken, barrier judge may assess a ten (10) second penalty.
-Otherwise, this will not be considered a broken barrier. - 10.3.8.
-Once score line has been set in timed events, it will not be changed at that rodeo, nor can length of box be changed.
+Otherwise, this will not be considered a broken barrier.

-- 10.3.9.
+- 10.3.8.
+Once score line has been set in timed events, it will not be changed at that rodeo, nor can length of box be changed. - 10.3.9.
 In order for time to be considered official, barrier flag must operate. - 10.3.10.
 If automatic barrier does not work, contestant or team will get stock back if they pull up and declare themselves.
 Contestant or team must take the same animal over during or immediately following the performance and before the next draw.
 Exception: in the case of chute run cattle per rule 11.1.1. - 10.3.11.
 If, in the opinion of the line judge, contestant is fouled by moveable part of present barrier, roper shall get her calf or steer back providing contestant declares herself by pulling up immediately. - 10.3.12.
-The decision of the timers, flagmen and judges, who have been passed on by the WPRA, shall be final and no protest by contestants will be permitted.
+The decision of the timers, flagmen and judges, who have been passed on by the WPRA, shall be final and no protest by contestants will be permitted. - 10.3.13.
+Breaking Plane of Barrier.
+A contestant must be on their horse and their horse must break the plane of the barrier with their draw breaking the plane of the score line before they are allowed to compete. - 10.3.14.
+Neck ropes must be tied with string.
+No metal snaps, elastics, or hardware shall be used on neck ropes in the timed events.
+Adjustable slide shall be used on all neck ropes for cattle used in the timed events.